 Alondra de la Parra

-Engagements in recent seasons have included Carlos Padrissa’s highly acclaimed new staged production of Mozart Thamos, King in Egypt with Camerata Salzburg and the theatre collective La Fura dels Baus at the 2019 Salzburg Mozartwoche (repeated at the Festival de Pâques in Aix-en-Provence), concerts with Orchestre de Paris (broadcast live on ARTE), Tonhalle-Orchester Zürich, Bamberger Symphoniker, Swedish Radio Symphony Orchestra, São Paulo Symphony Orchestra, Rundfunk Sinfonie Orchester Berlin, Orchestra dell’Accademia Nazionale di Santa Cecilia, Verbier Festival Orchestra, BBC Philharmonic, BBC National Orchestra of Wales and a live orchestral performance of the film West Side Story to a capacity 10,000 audience at Mexico’s Auditorio Nacional.
+Highlights of previous seasons include Carlos Padrissa’s highly acclaimed staged production of Mozart Thamos, King in Egypt with Camerata Salzburg and the theatre collective La Fura dels Baus at the 2019 Salzburg Mozartwoche (repeated at the Festival de Pâques in Aix-en-Provence), concerts with Orchestre de Paris (broadcast live on ARTE), Tonhalle-Orchester Zürich, Bamberger Symphoniker, Swedish Radio Symphony Orchestra, Rundfunk Sinfonie Orchester Berlin, Orchestra dell’Accademia Nazionale di Santa Cecilia, Verbier Festival Orchestra, BBC Philharmonic, BBC National Orchestra of Wales and a live orchestral performance of the film West Side Story to a capacity 10,000 audience at Mexico’s Auditorio Nacional.

-In 2017, Alondra de la Parra became the first ever Music Director of an Australian orchestra when she took up the position with Queensland Symphony Orchestra, a position she until 2019.
+In 2017, Alondra became the first ever Music Director of an Australian orchestra when she took up the position with Queensland Symphony Orchestra, a position she held until 2019.

-Whilst studying piano and conducting at the Manhattan School of Music, Alondra de la Parra founded the Philharmonic Orchestra of the Americas (POA) in 2004, when she was 23.
-Her intention was to create an orchestra which would serve as a platform to showcase young performers and composers from the Americas, placing music from the Americas amongst standard orchestral repertoire.
+Whilst studying piano and conducting at the Manhattan School of Music, Alondra founded the Philharmonic Orchestra of the Americas (POA) in 2004, aged 23.
+Her intention was to create an orchestra which serves as a platform to showcase young performers and composers from the Americas, placing music from the Americas amongst standard orchestral repertoire.
 Their first recording, Mi Alma Mexicana (My Mexican Soul) was released by Sony Classical to celebrate Mexico’s Bicentennial Anniversary.
-It reached the top 10 of the US Billboard Classical Chart and was the first ever classical recording in Mexico to achieve platinum sales, which it did in only 2 months.
+It reached the top 10 of the US Billboard Classical Charts and was the first ever classical recording in Mexico to achieve platinum sales, which it did within only 2 months.
 She is an official Cultural Ambassador of Mexico.

 She conducted the Staatskapelle Dresden in their 2019 Christmas Concert at Frauenkirche, which was broadcast by the German TV channel ZDF.
-Over the past three years, Deutsche Welle has broadcast Musica Maestra, a television series devised and presented by Alondra de la Parra, both as protagonist and reporter in which she meets a variety of artists from around the world.
+Over the past three years, Deutsche Welle has broadcast Musica Maestra, a television series devised and presented by Alondra, both as protagonist and reporter meeting a variety of artists from around the world.
 Over the past three seasons, she has interviewed such guests as John Malkovich, Jan Lisiecki, Gautier Capuçon, Zenaida Yanowsky, and has filmed from such venues as Salzburg, the Elbphilharmonie Hamburg, Monte Carlo, Mexico and Queensland!

 “Alondra de la Parra was a superb stage director without ‘sitting down’ on the orchestra… that gave the Thursday concert in the Concert Hall an absolutely terrific ending.” [translated from Danish]